Claim Back Marriage Tax Online

 • One individual will have to be a non-taxpayer, i.e., earning less than £12,570 a year

-• The other individual must be paying the 20% basic rate of tax, i.e., earning less than £50,270
+• The other individual must be paying income tax at the basic rate of 20%, i.e., earning less than £50,270

 As long as one partner doesn’t pay tax and the other pays 20%, you will qualify for marriage tax allowance.
+It’s only the partner who isn’t taxed that can apply.

 How Much Can I Receive?